Xie Zhenye: Early career

+2022 Asian Games

+In 2023, stepping up in the absence of fellow injured compatriot Su Bingtian, Xie competed in the 100 metres event in 2022 Asian Games in Hangzhou, and won the gold with a time of 9.97 seconds, and edging out Thai Puripol Boonson who took the silver, with a time of 10.02 second.

 Personal life

 Xie was signed by Adidas as a brand ambassador in 2018.
 He is currently studying a master's degree at Zhejiang University in Hangzhou.

 Statistics

 Information from IAAF profile unless otherwise noted.